nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Examples:**

-* `edit person 1 -p 91234567 -e johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+* `edit person 1 -p 91234567 -e johndoe@example.com` Edits the phone number and email address of the 1st person to be "91234567" and "johndoe@example.com" respectively.
-* `edit person 2 -n Betsy Crower -t` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+* `edit person 2 -n Betsy Crowe -t` Edits the name of the 2nd person to be "Betsy Crowe" and clears all existing tags.

 #### Deleting a person: `delete person`